CharlottePrimiceri/Motoneuron_Synergies_Driven_Gesture_Prediction/README.md

 1. load all CSV rows at startup,
 2. store the initial local rotations of the bones,
 3. advance one sample at a time according to the chosen sample rate,
-4. apply finger flexion and abduction to the corresponding bones,
+4. apply finger flexion (around Z axe) and abduction (around Y axe) to the corresponding bones,
 5. loop the sequence when the end of the trial is reached.

 ### Practical assumptions used during playback